MoriLabNU/Endo-PairGS/README.md

 # Endo-PairGS

-## The codes and data will be release soon!
+## The codes and data will be released soon!